bertofurth/Seagate-Central-Debian/README.md

 **This procedure will overwrite any data or settings on the unit being worked on.
 Be sure to backup any important data before proceeding.**

+**This project is not endorsed or supported by the original vendors or manufacturers of the Seagate Central NAS.**

 ## TLDNR
-* Obtain a Debian for Seagate Central upgrade image
+* Obtain a Debian for Seagate Central upgrade image (see Releases)
-* Install the upgrade image using the Seagate Central Web Management page
+* Install image using the Seagate Central Web Management page
 * Establish an ssh connection to the unit (username "sc", default pw "SCDebian2022")
 * Elevate to root with the "su -" command (root default pw "SCDebian2022")
 * Perform system customization (passwords, hostname, timezone etc)